rebelsky/sams-assorted-musings-reflections/posse-plus-2018.md

 I heard the same from others.
 It is likely a number of things contribute to that tone.
-Certainly, our country feels less positive; while Posse Plus Retreats have always had to contend with systemic racism, rarely has that systemic racism been less visible.
+Certainly, our country feels less positive; while Posse Plus Retreats have always had to contend with systemic racism, rarely has that systemic racism been so visible.
 There's also the sadness of seeing the end of Posse at Grinnell in sight.

 However, our final activity allowed small groups to come up with ideas